MichaelCurrin/badge-generator/docs/usage.md

 ## Tests

-Jest is the test runner and it is run using the Jest plugin for view.
+Jest is the test runner and it is run using the Jest plugin for Vue.
 See [cli-plugin-unit-jest](https://cli.vuejs.org/core-plugins/unit-jest.html) in the Vue CLI docs.

-Run unit tests.
+Run unit tests:

 ```sh
 $ make test